FishMissile/FishBot/README.md

 	To add more sounds just drop new Mp3 files into the `/sounds` folder.

-You can set the bot to play specific audio files when a certain user joins by editing `users.json` by adding the persons name and the local file name.
+You can set the bot to play specific audio files when a certain user joins a voice channel by editing `users.json` by adding the persons name and the local file name.
+If a user joins who is not in the list, the bot will use Text-to-Speech to announce when they connect.
 ```json
 {
          "joinsounds":{